 On July 17, a month after the for-profit facilities went live, two additional loan options were introduced by the Fed to support greater access to credit for nonprofit organizations as well.
 The Nonprofit New Loan Facility (NNLF) and the Nonprofit Expanded Loan Facility (NELF) share many of the same characteristics as the for-profit facilities but are not yet operational as the Fed prepares itself for execution of the expanded program.
 This discussion focuses on the loan options available to for-profit entities only; any reference to the MSLP is meant to reference the NLF, PLF and ELF for-profit loan facilities.

 Key borrower considerations

-To be eligible for an MSLP loan, the borrowing business must certify that:
+To be eligible for an MSLP loan, the borrowing business must certify that (among other requirements):

 - It has provided financial records to the lender, and a calculation of 2019 adjusted EBITDA, reflecting only agreed-upon adjustments true and correct in all material respects, and that such financial records fairly present, in all material respects, the financial condition of all entities for the period covered in accordance with US GAAP (if applicable), consistently applied.

 - For any Main Street Loan originated after June 28, the borrower is required to also submit financial data related to the most recent quarter available.